roundtableAI/alias-tracker/README.md

 The extension generates arrayss of all the change events to open-ended questions (called "question histories"), which you can then pass to our API.
 To use this extension, simply add a link to it in `index.html`, include it in the `initJsPsych` call, and then pass it as an extension to any `jsPsychSurveyText` questions you want to track (note that you must include at least one `survey-text` question with our extension).

-The Alias tracker takes an optional initialization argument `max_n_characters`, when specifies the max number of characters the JSON string of each `question_history` can be (by default, this is 50,000; we highly reccomen setting it to at least 20,000).
+The Alias tracker takes an optional initialization argument `max_n_characters`, when specifies the max number of characters the JSON string of each `question_history` can be (by default, this is 50,000; we highly recommend setting it to at least 20,000).
 The extension also requires a `page_id` parameter on every trial where the extension is used.
 This allows you to easily compare responses across participants even if there are conditional timelines or repeated questions.

 We include a full example of using our extension in a JsPsych experiment in the [example/](example/) directory.
 Here is a simplified example: